atomSS-1/UML_PRACTICE/README.md

  Try to revese engineer existing project to learn the theroy and get use to it's symbols and protocols.
 # Activity diagram
 * ## Why
+ To see hole algoithmic procedure of the process.
 * ## What

 * ## How